EOP-OMB/ethics-portal/README.md

 **Guidance Tracker**:  The GC can utilize this app for tracking any guidance supplied to an employee.
 It ties the guidance directly to the employee and allows reusable responses and full history.

+**Outside Positions**:  Staff can submit requests to obtain a position outside federal employment.
+Provides the form, workflow, and guidnce as well as GC final review and approval.

 Framework dependency:  https://github.com/EOP-OMB/mod-framework